-Tonight’s episode of NFL MONDAY QB on CBS Sports Network (6:30 PM, ET) features a recap of the NFL’s Wildcard Weekend.
-Host Adam Schein and NFL ON CBS quarterbacks Phil Simms, Rich Gannon, Steve Beuerlein and Dan Fouts also discuss the various coaching vacancies.
+Tonight’s episode of NFL MONDAY QB on CBS Sports Network (6:30 PM, ET) featured a recap of the NFL Divisional Playoffs, including discussion of the play of quarterbacks Joe Flacco, Tom Brady, Colin Kaepernick and Matt Ryan.
+Host Adam Schein was joined on the show by NFL ON CBS quarterbacks Phil Simms, Rich Gannon, Steve Beuerlein and Dan Fouts.
 NFL MONDAY QB re-airs on CBS Sports Network tonight at 1:00 AM, ET and tomorrow, Tuesday, Jan.
-8 at 9:00 AM, ET.
+15 at 5:00 PM, ET.

 CBS Sports Network Coordinating Producer Drew Kaliski produces.
 Steve Karasik and Tyler Hale serve as Executive Producers of NFL MONDAY QB.

 Fouts: Tom Brady has to be protected to be effective.
 He’s protected better than anybody, not only by his offensive line, but sometimes, by those guys in the striped shirts.